WidgetKing/cpextra/docs/variables/info.md

 ## xinfoProjectTotalHours

-Displays in total how many hours of content is contained in the course.
-This variable is useful for creating your own playbar.
+Displays the total number of hours of content in a course module.
+This variable is useful for displaying time-based information on screen or in a custom playbar.

 ### See Also